maxwolf621/OauthUser/CustomOAuth2EndPoints.md

 	}
 }
 ```
-- Authorization Endpoint
+- (Authorization Server's) Authorization Endpoint
-  > **Used by the client** to obtain authorization from the resource owner via user-agent redirection.
+Where client can obtain authorization grant issued by the resource owner via user-agent redirection. (e.g. Login via the user's 3rd application account)
+	- Authorization Server issues Authorization Grant (intercepted by `OAuth2AuthorizationRequestRedirectFilter`)
+	- Client receives Authorization Grant(intercepted by `LoginAuthenticationFilter`)

+- (Client's) Redirection Endpoint
+after authorization grant flow, Authentication Server returns responses containing authorization credentials to the client via the resource owner's user-agent.

-- Token Endpoint
+- (Authorization Server's) Token Endpoint
-  > **Used by the client** to exchange an authorization grant for an access token, typically with client authentication.
+Where client exchange an authorization grant for an access token/refresh token, typically with client authentication.

-- Redirection Endpoint
+- The UserInfo Endpoint
-  > **Used by the authorization** server to return responses containing authorization credentials to the client via the resource owner user-agent.
-- The UserInfo Endpoint : an OAuth 2.0 **Protected Resource(第三方網站的存取資源)** that returns claims about the authenticated end-user (**Instance of Authentication**).
+**Protected Resource** that returns claims about the authenticated end-user (**Instance of `Authentication`**).
   > The client makes a request to the UserInfo Endpoint by using an access token obtained through OpenID Connect Authentication (Authorization Server).
   >> These claims are normally represented by a `JSON` object that contains a collection of `name-value` pairs for the claims.

-### A Custom Oauth2 Login Flow
+## Login Flow In Action

-1. The OAuth2 login flow will be initiated by the frontend client by sending the user to the endpoint `http://localhost:8080/oauth2/authorize/{provider}?redirect_uri=<redirect_uri_after_login>`.
+The OAuth2 login flow will be initiated by the client while sending the user to `http://localhost:8080/oauth2/authorize/{provider}?redirect_uri=<redirect_uri_after_login>`.
-   - The `{provider}` path parameter is one of `GOOGLE`,`GITHUB` or other third party application.
+- The `{provider}` parameter is one of `GOOGLE`,`GITHUB` or other third party application.
-   - The `redirect_uri` is the URI to which the user will be redirected once the authentication is successful. (e.g. `localhost:4200/oauth2/`)
+- The `redirect_uri` is the URI where the resource owner's user-agent redirects once the authorization is granted successfully. (e.g. `localhost:4200/oauth2/`)

-2. On receiving the `OAuth2AuthorizationRequest` object, Spring Security’s client(Our Spring Application) will redirect the user to the (Authorized Endpoint) Authorization Url of the supplied provider.
+On receiving the `OAuth2AuthorizationRequest` object, Client(Spring API) will redirect the user to the (Authorized Endpoint) Authorization Url of the supplied provider.

-3. All the states (attributes from `HttpServletRequest`) associated/related to the authorization request is saved via `authorizationRequestRepository` specified in the SecurityConfig.
+- All the states (attributes from `HttpServletRequest`) associated/related to the authorization request(`OAuth2AuthorizationRequest` object) is saved via `authorizationRequestRepository` repository specified in the SecurityConfig.

-4. The user now allows/denies permission to your app on the provider’s page.
+##### IF
-   - If the user allows the permission to the app(allowing to 3rd party account to login the client), the user will redirect to the callback url (`http://localhost:8080/oauth2/callback/{provider}`) with query parameters (e.g. `state` , `code`, `redirect_url`)
+the user grants authorization to the client(log in 3rd party application successfully), the user-agent redirect to the callback url `http://localhost:8080/oauth2/callback/{provider}` with query parameters (e.g. `state` , `code`,    `redirect_url`).
-   - If the user denies the permission then redirected to `http://localhost:8080/oauth2/callback/{provider}` with an `error` query parameter

-5. If the OAuth2 callback results in an error, Spring security will invoke the `oAuth2AuthenticationFailureHandler` specified in the above SecurityConfig(e.g. `failureHandler(oAuth2AuthenticationFailureHandler)`.
-Else If the OAuth2 callback is successful and it contains the authorization code, **Spring Security will exchange the authorization_code for an access_token and invoke the `OAuth2UserService` specified in the SecurityConfig.**
+> **callback url contains the authorization code, so client('s Spring Security API) will exchange the authorization code for an access_token**

-6. After Authorization is granted, client uses the `OAuth2UserService` retrieves the details of the authenticated user and creates a new entry in the database or updates the existing entry (with email).
+client then uses the `OAuth2UserService` to retrieve protected resource and creates a new entry in the database or updates the existing entry.

-7. Upon a successful authentication, the `oAuth2AuthenticationSuccessHandler` is invoked.
+Upon a successful authentication, the `oAuth2AuthenticationSuccessHandler` is invoked.

-We can create a JWT authentication token for the user by putting `redirect_uri` along with the JWT token in a query string. (e.g. `frontend:/oauth2/?token= ...`)
+> We also can create a JWT authentication token for the user by putting `redirect_uri` along with the JWT token in a query string. (e.g. `frontend:/oauth2/?token= ...`)

+##### ELSE
+It redirects to `http://localhost:8080/oauth2/callback/{provider}` with an `error` query parameter
+- Spring security will invoke the `oAuth2AuthenticationFailureHandler` specified in the above SecurityConfig

 ## A custom Login Page